pclusius/arca-box/README.md

 install the necessary Python Modules, if they are not available.
 If you want to use some other installation procedure for them, just answer "n" for the prompt.

 Next you will be asked if the Fortran model should be compiled.
-If this is succesful, a script file is written in the root folder, and the GUI can be started from there by calling "sh run_arca.sh"
+If this is succesful*, a script file is written in the root folder, and the GUI can be started from there by calling "sh run_arca.sh"